-- We put too much emphasis of food from the west, even at corporate events we prefer to serve continental food rather than our own.
+- Too much emphasis is placed on food from the west, even at corporate events we prefer to serve continental food rather than our own.
 You cannot imagine the potential of the African food.
 It’s about time we present our food well and share with the rest of the world.
 Good job to amazing chefs and restaurant promoting African food and flavors.

-- People can find me on all social media platforms with user name BIISHVILLE.
-And my website will be up soon.
+- People can find Kwame on all social media platforms with user name BIISHVILLE.

 Plantain chips with tomato and peanut dip dish